scorelab/LabelLab/README.md

 And use [localhost:3000](https://) to browse.

-> **NOTE**: This version is only supporting for Chrome browser.
+> **NOTE**: This version is only supporting for Chrome and Firefox browser.
 And make sure to instal the extension -> Redux Dev Tools in chrome extension library.

 #### How to Use (Mobile)